somnambulist-tech/web-app-skeleton/readme.md

 to suite your needs.
 Then: `docker-compose up -d` to start the docker environment in dev mode.
 Be sure to read [Service Discovery](readme-service-discovery.md) to understand some of how the docker environment is setup.

+If using `Project Manager` with the default templates: `spm new:service <service_name> app` or without the service name/template to use the wizard.

 ### Recommended First Steps